-Our spacious three-person stateroom on the main deck is designed to accommodate wheelchair access.
+Our spacious main deck stateroom is designed to accommodate wheelchair access.
 This room has a bunk bed plus a single bed, and has its own large head.

 R/V Sally Ride's marine technicians are berthed in designated staterooms.
-In the event of a full ship, the upper bunks in these rooms may be assigned to scientists number 22 and 23, once all other bunks have been filled.
+In the event of a full ship, the upper bunks in these rooms may be assigned to scientists number 21 and 22, once all other bunks have been filled.